 Example 1: Javier served honorably in the Army for 10 months and was medically retired when it was discovered he had a brain tumor that was causing a seizure disorder.
 Despite surgery, he still is under treatment.
-He is hired into Federal civilian service with the Department of Justice while still dealing with the seizure disorder.
+He is hired into Federal civilian service while still dealing with the seizure disorder.
 After he has served for 7 months, a child is placed with him and his wife for adoption.
 He immediately meets the 12-month service requirement for FMLA leave eligibility purposes because of his 10 months of honorable Army service and 7 months of civilian service.

-Example 2: Hakeem worked for the Department of Commerce (Commerce) for 4 months in 2010 while he was getting his MBA.
-He then graduated and worked in finance in the private sector for many years.
-He was hired by the Small Business Administration (SBA) in September 2023.
+Example 2: Hakeem had previous Federal civilian service of 4 months in 2010.
+He was hired by a Federal agency in September 2023.
 Hakeem has been a foster parent for several years.
 A foster child is newly placed with him in June 2024.
-Hakeem will be eligible for FMLA leave some time in May or June 2024 (his agency will have to do the exact calculations), since by that time he will have 12 months of qualifying civilian service (4 months at Commerce in 2010, as well 8 months of service at SBA in 2024).
+Hakeem will be eligible for FMLA leave some time in May or June 2024 (his agency will have to do the exact calculations), since by that time he will have 12 months of qualifying civilian service (4 months in 2010, as well 8 months of service from September 2024).

-Scenario: Mary Jo has been employed for a decade as a Federal contractor with the Thrift Savings Plan (TSP).
-She then is hired into a Federal position with the TSP.
+Scenario: Mary Jo has been employed for a decade as a Federal contractor.
+She then is hired into a Federal position.
 Mary Jo has been pursuing adoption, and she hears about the Federal Government's Paid Parental Leave (PPL) authority.
-Mary Jo asks her HR department if she qualifies for FMLA/PPL based on her ten years of work with TSP.
+Mary Jo asks her HR department if she qualifies for FMLA/PPL based on her ten years of work as a contractor.
 What should the HR department tell Mary Jo?

 Mary Jo's 10 years working as a contractor won't count for FMLA eligibility purposes-she would need 12 months of qualifying Federal civilian service, qualifying military service, or a combination of both to be eligible for FMLA and PPL.
-Her HR office can counsel her about other leave and workplace flexibility options available to her until she is eligible for FMLA and PPL.
+Her HR office can counsel her about other leave and work scheduling flexibility options available to her until she is eligible for FMLA and PPL.

-12-Month FMLA Period and Timeframe for Use of FMLA for Placement of a Child may use the 12 weeks of FMLA leave) begins on the date the employee first takes FMLA leave and continues for a 12-month period from the date of first use.
+12-Month FMLA Period and Timeframe for Use of FMLA for Placement of a Child

+An employee is entitled to 12 weeks of FMLA leave in a 12-month period.
+An employee's 12-month FMLA period (that is, the timeframe during which the employee may use the 12 weeks of FMLA leave) begins on the date the employee first takes FMLA leave and continues for a 12-month period from the date of first use.
 An employee is not entitled to 12 additional workweeks of FMLA leave until the previous 12-month period ends and the employee experiences another FMLA qualifying event, which may include a continuation of a previous circumstance.